 Transferring a UK pension to the Independent Vested Benefits Foundation incurs a one-time advisory and processing fee of 1% of the transferred amount.

-Given the recent regulatory changes, individuals who are not Swiss residents at the time of transfer may be subject to a 25% OTC, making it essential to review alternative pension solutions where necessary.
+Given the recent regulatory changes, individuals who are not resident in Switzerland at the time of transfer are generally subject to a 25% Overseas Transfer Charge, making it essential to review alternative pension solutions where necessary.

 How Does the CERN Pension Fund Work?